Dalian iron ore rises as China's steel hubs lift production curbs

 BEIJING, March 2 (Reuters) - Dalian iron ore futures extended gains for a second session on Thursday as market sentiment improved following the removal of production curbs in key steel-making cities and on better-than-expected manufacturing data from China.

-Handan and Tangshan, China's top steel production hub, lifted pollution restrictions on Wednesday after air quality improved.
+Handan and Tangshan, China's top steel production hubs, lifted pollution restrictions on Wednesday after air quality improved.

 "The removal of production restrictions has partly contributed to the rising [iron ore] futures prices this morning.
 In addition, steel mills' iron ore inventories hover at a relatively low level, lending support to prices," analysts from Haitong Futures said.

-Other steel-making ingredients-coke and coking coal exhibited divergent trends.
-Coke DCJcv1 moved 0.54% higher, while coking coal DJMcv1 nudged down 0.3%.
+Other steel-making ingredients coke and coking coal exhibited divergent trends.
+Coke DCJcv1 moved 0.63% higher, while coking coal DJMcv1 nudged down 0.44%.

-Expectations of growing demand for steel products in March and April also lifted the steel-making raw material.
+Expectations of higher demand for steel products in March and April also lifted the steel-making raw materials.

 "Home sales by major developers rose in February for the first time in 20 months, aided by positive signs of demand in the steel sector," analysts from ANZ bank said in a note.

-Transactions of construction steel products across the country totaled 204,025 tonnes on March 1, posting a week-on-week rise of 33.06%, data from consultancy Mysteel showed.
+Transactions of construction steel products across the country totalled 204,025 tonnes on March 1, posting a week-on-week rise of 33.06%, data from consultancy Mysteel showed.

 "The steel market has been destocking for the moment, indicating improved demand from downstream sectors," said a Shanghai-based steel trader, who requested anonymity as he is not authorised to speak to media.